comunica/Documentation-Comunica/docs/tutorials/including-comunica.md

 public static async run(configResourceUrl: string, action: IActionInit, runnerUri?: string,
                         properties?: ISetupProperties): Promise<any>
 ```
-TODO: link to jsdoc here

-TODO: how good does this work with relative paths and stuff?

 * `configResourceUrl`: the path (or URL) to the configuration file.
 * `action`: the input for the 'init' Actor of the configuration.